get-convex/convex-helpers/packages/convex-helpers/README.md

 so it has methods `.first()`, `.collect()`, `.paginate()`, etc.

 With the `stream` helper, you can construct a stream with the same syntax as you would use `DatabaseReader`.
-Once you have a stream, you can compose them to get more streams (still ordered by the same index) with `mergeStreams`, and you can filter a stream with `filterStream`.
+Once you have streams, you can combine their documents into a new stream (still ordered by the same index) with `mergeStreams`, and you can filter a stream with `filterStream`.
 Then the `queryStream` helper can convert any stream into a query.

 Beware if using `.paginate()` with streams in reactive queries, as it has the same problems as [`paginator` and `getPage`](#manual-pagination): you need to